ナビゲーションをスキップ

 Communities that have not received a CDBG grant for Community Facilities, Water and Sewer, or Youth Job Training in the past five years will be awarded five bonus points.
 Securing at least 10% of a project’s matching funds from a private funding source will result in an additional five bonus points on applications.

-If your community does not automatically qualify as a 51% LMI (low-to-moderate income) community, an income based survey can be conducted in most circumstances to evaluate the current income climate of the community.
+If your community does not automatically qualify as a 51% LMI community, an income based survey can be conducted in most circumstances to evaluate the current income climate of the community.
 Surveys must be pre-approved.

 支 援の手紙を集めることは、補助金申請書をさらに充実させる素晴らしい方法です。プロジェクトの重要性を確認するため、地域社会のリーダーから幅広く協力を得ましょう。